SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

 # PINN model for battery degradation diagnostics

-This repository provides a **Physics-Informed Neural Network (PINN)** model designed for battery degradation diagnostics.
-The model combines:
+A **Physics-Informed Neural Network (PINN)** model designed for battery degradation diagnostics.
+This model combines:

 - **Data-Driven Loss**: The standard data-driven loss is calculated using the predicted half-cell model parameters and their corresponding true values obtained from early-life experimental and latelife simulated data.